PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/08-Recipes.md

 ### Setting data validation on a cell

-Data validation is a powerful feature of Excel2007.
+Data validation is a powerful feature of Xlsx.
 It allows to specify an input filter on the data that can be inserted in a specific cell.
 This filter can be a range (i.e. value must be between 0 and 10), a list (i.e. value must be picked from a list), ...

 The following piece of code only allows numbers between 10 and 20 to be entered in cell B3: